noam76/SlicyWeb/docs/09-reference/DIRECTORY_PURPOSES.md

 # Purpose

-This document defines the purpose and responsibility of every directory used within the Wichy project.
+This document defines the purpose and responsibility of every directory used within the SlicyWeb project.

 The objective is to ensure: